Wondering how to buy a sustainable coat for winter that will last season after season? Read on!

 Yes, white coats are lovely.
 But how long can you keep that clean, really?
 Got a cat?
 Then maybe that full length black wool coat isn’t such a great idea.
 100% wool?
 Remember this could easily pill.
 Coats are worn more than most items in your wardrobe and are exposed to all kinds of city pollution, table spills and seat disasters.
 So make sure it’s a garment you can easily keep clean, and that will withstand a lot of wear in heavy snows, winds and rain.

 7. Nix the trends

 Remember how last year, the pink cocoon coat was all the rage?
 How would you feel wearing that now?
 Choose a classic coat in navy, black or camel – these colours never go out of style, especially for outerwear.
-Experiment with styles, but keep in mind some are eternal; every year a designer will show a bomber, a pea coat or something rather military looking.
+Experiment with styles, but keep in mind some are eternal.
+Every year a major designer will show a bomber, a pea coat or something rather military looking.

-If you want eco-friendly, you needn’t hit a designated sustainable designer- loads of designers use pure alpaca, wool and cashmere in their winter designs.
+Most people wondering how to buy a sustainable coat for winter will obviously look to brands that are known as ‘sustainable’.
+But it’s not really necessary.
+Loads of ‘regular’ designers use pure alpaca, wool and cashmere in their winter designs.
 They may not be as eco-friendly as a brand that uses recycled wool, plastics or other such materials, but it’s a start.
-Also some high street stores like Zara or Les Kooples create quality coats from these materials and don’t cost a mint.
-The idea is to find the right fit, colour, size and fabric, not the right brand.
+The idea is to find the right fit, colour, size, style and fabric – not the right brand.

 11. Consider vintage

 There’s no need to buy a new coat, especially with so many coats you can thrift.
 And the best part?
 Many of the ‘old’ styles are classic, or are coming back!
 Go for a chubby fake fur from the 70’s, a traditional trench silhouette or an oversized, loose number from the 80’s if you want to look modern in vintage.